mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 ## What I'm glad I did

-### Invested heavily into documentation
+### Invested heavily in documentation

 Before I started my first business six years ago, I read the book [_Built to Sell_](https://builttosell.com/) by John Warrilow.
 It encourages founders to build businesses that run smoothly without the founder actively managing day-to-day activities.
 An effective company should have a set of well-defined processes and a team that knows how to execute them.

-I've always loved reproducible processes, so when I started building the team for TinyPilot, I invested heavily into documentation.
+I've always loved reproducible processes, so when I started building the team for TinyPilot, I invested in documentation.
 Rather than train people in person or on video calls, I wrote playbooks in our Notion workspace.
 If we ran into issues with our playbooks, we'd revise them to reduce errors in the future.
 When new team members joined, they'd onboard via the same playbooks, and we'd continuously improve them.

-After I sold TinyPilot, the contract called for a 30-day transition period, during which I would provide up to 80 hours of consulting time. but the buyer only needed about 25 hours.
+After I sold TinyPilot, the contract called for a 30-day transition period, during which I would provide up to 80 hours of consulting time.
+The buyer only needed about 25 hours.
 The team already knew how to run the day-to-day of TinyPilot, and the buyer had access to all of our documentation.
 Most of my time post-transition was just introducing the new owner to the team and our key vendors.

 ### Created a transition checklist

-As I prepared the company for sale, I started a checklist of all the things I wanted to do before I sold.
+As I prepared the company for sale, I started a checklist of everything I wanted to do before selling.
 It included things like deleting obsolete playbooks and ensuring that all of our account credentials were in the company Bitwarden account.

 As we entered due diligence, I expanded this checklist to include things that would need to happen during the transition.
 I split the checklist into four categories: